nidhiy7/Financial_Data_Analysis/README.md

-# Bank Loan Report Project
+## BankLoanReportProject

-## This project combines SQL for data manipulation and Power BI for visualization to generate a concise and
-        informative report on bank loan data.
-The goal is to offer stakeholders actionable insights into loan applications, approvals, and relevant metrics.
+### This project seamlessly merges SQL for data manipulation and Power BI for visualization, creating a robust report on bank loan data.
+The report is designed to deliver concise and actionable insights into loan applications, approvals, and key metrics.